Link

 The desert area looks like this.
 We have a open space, with a bunch of transparent dust effects, and a terrain, with the main character on it. map Runs at ~45 FPS

-These 3 areas run slow for different reasons, but the have some parts in common.
-In other zones like dungeons or combat scenes, the game keeps 60 FPS
+These 3 areas run slow for different reasons, but they have some parts in common.
+In other zones like dungeons or combat scenes, the game keeps 60 FPS.

 Capture the scene in renderdoc using steam deck debug/dev utilities, and lets look at that City to see what the game is doing.